AustinScott3573/PinterestProject/README.md

 # PinterestProject
 This app is designed to replicate the social media site Pinterest.
-It was built as a group project two months after the start of cohort 10 at Nasvhille Software School.
+It was built as a group project two months after the start of cohort 10 at Nashville Software School.
 Built in angularjs

 #Usage
 Follow these instructions: